albrecma/mmatech/README.md

 # mmatech
 Due to unforeseen circumstances we had to move MMATECH.
-Our domain has changed and can find us at https://mma-tech.co.za/
+Our domain has changed and you can find us at https://mma-tech.co.za/